sujanedwinp/CA3225-WebDev/README.md

 # HTML Testing Project

 A collection of HTML pages demonstrating various web development concepts and techniques.
-This project includes a dynamic navigation system and is ready for deployment on Vercel.
+This project includes a dynamic navigation system and is ready for deployment on Vercel as a static site.

 ## 🚀 Live Demo